Uvacoder/port-greweb/_posts/2013-07-10-q-a-promise-library.md

 [Q][1] is probably **the most mature and powerful Promise library in Javascript** which inspired a lot of libraries like [jQuery][8].
-It exposes a complete API with, in my humble opinion, good ideas like the separation of concerns between a "Deffered" object (the resolver) and a "Thenable" Promise (the read-only promise).
+It exposes a complete API with, in my humble opinion, good ideas like the separation of concerns between a "Deferred" object (the resolver) and a "Thenable" Promise (the read-only promise).

 This article is a brief introduction to Q Promises with some examples.
-For more read on the subject, I highly recommend you to read the article ["You're Missing the Point of Promises"][5] and [the Q implementation design README][6].
+For more information on the subject, I highly recommend reading the article ["You're Missing the Point of Promises"][5] and [the Q implementation design README][6].